-Multipotent mesenchymal stromal cells, also known as mesenchymal stem cells (MSC), are a well-characterized population of adult stem cells.
-They have the potential to develop into mature cells that produce fat, cartilage, bone, tendons, and muscle [1].
-These properties, in combination with their developmental plasticity, have generated tremendous interest because of the potential use of MSC in regenerative medicine to replace damaged tissues.
-MSC cultured without serum in the presence of transformation growth factors will differentiate into chondrocytes.
-In contrast, MSC cultured in serum with ascorbic acid and dexamethasone will differentiate into osteoblasts.
-MSC have the capability for renewal and differentiation into various lineages of mesenchymal tissues.
-MSC derived from the amnion and chorion express CD271 [2], possess characteristics of cardiomyocytes [3], and have various antiangiogenic and anti-inflammatory proteins.
+Mesenchymal stem cells (MSC) are a well-characterized population of adult stem cells.
+MSC have the potential to develop into mature cells that produce fat, cartilage, bone, tendons, and muscle.
+These properties, in combination with their developmental plasticity, have generated tremendous interest because of the potential use of MSC in regenerative medicine.
+Fetal lung has been identified as a rich source of MSC and studies have shown that MSC can differentiate into neural cells, in addition to their mesenchymal differentiation potential [1].
+MSC have also been shown to enhance the engraftment of human umbilical cord blood-derived CD34 hematopoietic cells in immunodeficient mice [2].
+Flow cytometric analysis showed that fetal lung MSC express CD13, CD29, CD44, CD90, CD105, CD166, and HLA-ABC.

-HAMSC from ScienCell Research Laboratories are isolated from human amniotic membrane.
-HAMSC are cryopreserved at passage one and delivered frozen.
-Each vial contains $>5 \times 10^5$ cells in 1 ml volume.
-HAMSC are characterized by immunofluorescence with antibodies specific to CD73, CD90, CD105 and lipid staining after differentiation.
-HAMSC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
-HAMSC are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.
+HPMSC from ScienCell Research Laboratories are isolated from human lung tissue.
+HPMSC are cryopreserved at passage one and delivered frozen.
+Each vial contains >5 x 10 cells in 1 ml volume.
+HPMSC are characterized by immunofluorescence with antibodies specific to CD73, CD90 and CD105.
+HPMSC are negative for HIV-1, HBV, HCV, mycoplasma, bacteria, yeast and fungi.
+HPMSC are guaranteed to further expand for 15 population doublings under the conditions provided by ScienCell Research Laboratories.